-Figure 3.
-The Barnt Green Road Quarry following a major restoration in 2010: the main face exhibits a recumbent fold, cut by at least one fault in addition to the one shown in Figs. 4 and 5.
+Figure 4.
+The Barnt Green Road Quarry following a major restoration in 2010: the main face exhibits a recumbent fold, cut by at least one fault in addition to the one shown in Figs. 5 and 6.

-Barnt Green Road Quarry lies next to the Barnt Green Road on the eastern flank of the Lickey Ridge.
+Barnt Green Road Quarry (BGRQ) lies next to the Barnt Green Road on the eastern flank of the Lickey Ridge.
 The rocks here are believed to represent the lowest exposed sequence in the Lickey Quartzite Formation.
-They are less mature and have more interbedded mudstones and micaceous horizons than rocks higher in the formation.
+They are less mature and have more interbedded clay-rich fine sands and purplish micaceous horizons than rocks higher in the formation.